mu2/google-container-engine-dse/README.md

 ### Deploying DSE

 Using `cassandra.yaml`, deploy to the GKE cluster created in the last step.
-Fill in the following information before deploying:
+Consider modifying the following information before deploying:

 * the cluster type created for the GKE cluster deployed previously
 * the number of nodes in the cluster (if changed from the default 4 nodes)

-When ready, deploy with the following command:
+deploy.sh runs the command:

     gcloud deployment-manager deployments create cassandra --config cassandra.yaml

+## Deleting a Cluster

+The [https://cloud.google.com/](https://cloud.google.com/) interface currently has an issue deleting a cluster.
+A workaround is provided in the [delete.sh](delete.sh) script.